yashsriram/yart/README.md

     - `parallel`: Presence indicates that parallel projection is to be used.
 Default is `perspective`.
     - `viewdist distance`: Viewing distance for depth of field effect.
 - Once a material color or texture is defined, it will be used for all the following objects in the scene until another is defined.
+- For integer parameters, don't add a succeding decimal part.
+    - `1` is ok.
+    - `1.` is not okay. `1.0` is not okay.
+    - This is caused merely because of the `cin` construct behaviour and has nothing to do with the ray tracer.

 ## demonstration